 Naqada III chieftains presumably made significant steps towards the unification of Egypt.
 Probably, Upper Egypt was already unified at an early stage of Naqada III and ruled by one single king.
 Egyptologists usually call these kings "Dynasty zero".
 An interesting piece of evidence that documents the unification process is the combination of the white hedjet crown of Hierakonpolis and the red deshret crown of Naqada to the double pschent crown, which represents the unification of two nations.
 Later, these two nations would be identified as Upper and Lower Egypt.
 The two crowns would be the symbol of royal government for more than three millenniums.

 The unification of Upper and Lower Egypt is traditionally attributed to one man: king Narmer.
 However, the Egyptian historian Manetho, who wrote in the Hellenistic age, mentions a king Menes as first king of unified Egypt.
-This corresponds with the Abydos King List, which mentions a certain Meni.
-Traditionallu, Egyptologists argue that Menes was an epithet of Narmer and both names refer to the same person.
+This is corroborated by the Abydos King List, which mentions a certain Meni.
+Traditionally, Egyptologists argue that Menes was an epithet of Narmer and both names refer to the same person.

 The claim that Narmer unified Egypt is based on the most important piece of evidence we have on this subject: the Narmer Palette, which was discovered in Hierakonpolis in 1898.
 On the obverse side of the palette (below), king Narmer is prominently displayed at its center, wearing the white hedjet crown.
 His enemy is lying on the ground to his right and Narmer has grabbed him by the hair with his right hand.
 In his left hand, he is holding a club with which he is about to smash in his enemy’s head.
 Narmer has thus been depicted as “the victorious warrior”.
 On the reverse side of the palette, Narmer has been displayed in the top left corner at the end of what seems to be a procession.
 Here he is depicted wearing the red deshret crown.